Pernambuco: Post-dictatorship progress

 Since the end of military rule, there is still an underemployed and under-fed underclass.
 However, quality of life has improved along with industrial development.
 Pernambuco has also become a major tourist destination.
 Statistics from the turn of the millennium show a sharp and continuing improvement.
 According to estimates from the Global Burden of Disease Study, the infant mortality rate declined 6.2 percent annually between 1990 and 2015: from 90.4 infant deaths per 1000 live births in 1990, to 13.4 deaths/1000 live births in 2015.
 The homicide rate in Recife, still higher than the average for Brazil, declined by about 6% per annum during the period from 2000 to 2012.

 Income inequality remains a problem; in 2000, the state had a Gini coefficient of 0.59, with wealth and resources being concentrated at the top.

 Government and politics

 The state government is divided into three branches, like all Brazilian states.
-All the branches are located in capital of Recife.
+All the branches are in capital of Recife.